How to Deal With Dogs That Bark When Left Alone

 There are many different types of dog vocalizations, but one of the most troublesome is barking that takes place when a dog is left alone.
-It's no coincidence that this behavior is often considered "nuisance barking," and creates a disturbance in tight-knit neighborhoods which may sometimes lead to complaints and calls to the authorities (animal control).
+It's no coincidence that this behavior is often considered "nuisance barking," and it creates a disturbance in tight-knit neighborhoods which may sometimes lead to complaints and calls to the authorities (animal control).

 Why do dogs bark when left alone?
 There are different types of dog vocalizations that may take place when dogs are left alone.

 There is the mournful howling associated with isolation distress, the distressed barking of dogs suffering from separation anxiety, the fear-based vocalization as a reaction to exposure to frightening sights, smells and sounds, and the territorial barking which may take place when the dog perceives some sort of invasion to his territory.
 Let's not forget social-facilitated barking, which takes place when dogs hear other dogs vocalizing and therefore join the chorus.

 Some breeds are also more predisposed to it than others.
 Dog breeds that were selectively bred as watchdogs and high working-drive dogs can be more likely to engage in barking that is excessive or more challenging to control.

 Regardless of the underlying cause of the behavior, the issue remains that barking is perceived as very annoying to those living nearby.

 According to a report published in the Journal of Veterinary Behavior titled "The Social Significance of Barking in New Zealand Dogs," the sounds of dogs barking and howling were perceived as much more annoying than the sounds produced by lawn mowers, skill saws and crying babies.